Manage Retirement Accounts When You Change Jobs

 You can’t close or move your retirement account at your workplace until you are no longer employed there.
 Consider these options before you make your move.

-If you have an existing Roth IRA, you can transfer your existing retirement plan into it, but the move will trigger taxes.
-That’s because the money is going from an account built with pre-tax contributions into an account that accepts only after-tax contributions.
+If you already have a personal Roth IRA, you can transfer your traditional 401(k) or similar retirement plan into it, but the move will trigger taxes.
+That’s because the money is going from an account built with pretax contributions (as most employer plans are) into an account that accepts only after-tax contributions (a Roth plan).

 Optimize the New Plan

 Every retirement plan is different.
 Get to know your new plan in order to optimize its benefits and avoid any penalties.
-Don’t spend too long reviewing the options, just sign up and you can adjust later after you've done your homework.
+Don’t spend too long reviewing the options.
+Just sign up and you can adjust later after you've done your homework.